cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

   - B: MC statistical uncertainties
   - C: Introducing control regions

+> [!TIP]
-!!!
-Tip To prepare the datacards you will need to collect all your inputs.
+> To prepare the datacards you will need to collect all your inputs.
 This means having already selected, categorised, and analysed your data and MC, and having a settled strategy for at least the main background sources, so you are already well advanced in your analysis.
 Nevertheless, since without datacards you don't know yet how your results behave, we recommend to have this section ready during the WG review.
 The L3 and L2 will in any case need to see at least some first results before letting you progress further

 ### A: Setting up the datacard
 In a typical analysis we will produce some distribution of our observables, so that we can separate signal and background processes and compare them with data.
 Combine can receive as input TH1, RooHists, and RooPDFs of any dimensions.
 In this example we will use TH1 histograms: one for the data and one for each signal and background processes.
 An example datacard should look like: